uakfdotb/ghostpp/readme.txt

-!kick <name>            kick a player (it tries to do a partial match) !latency <number>       set game latency (50-500), leave blank to see current latency !lock                   lock the game so only the game owner can run commands !mute <name>            mute a player (it tries to do a partial match) !muteall                mute global chat (allied and private chat still works) !owner [name]           set game owner to yourself, optionally add [name] to set game owner to someone else !ping                   ping players
+!kick <name>            kick a player (it tries to do a partial match) !latency <number>       set game latency (50-500), leave blank to see current latency !lock                   lock the game so only the game owner can run commands !messages <on/off>      enable or disable local admin messages for this game (battle.net messages relayed to local admins in game)
+!mute <name>            mute a player (it tries to do a partial match) !muteall                mute global chat (allied and private chat still works) !owner [name]           set game owner to yourself, optionally add [name] to set game owner to someone else !ping                   ping players
+!say <text>             send <text> to all connected battle.net realms as a chat command (this command is HIDDEN from other players)
 !stats [name]           display basic player statistics, optionally add [name] to display statistics for another player (can be used by non admins)
 !statsdota [name]       display DotA player statistics, optionally add [name] to display statistics for another player (can be used by non admins)
 !synclimit <number>     set sync limit for the lag screen (10-10000), leave blank to see current sync limit